Rental assistance in Tucson and Pima County.

 Society Of St. Vincent de Paul.
 The local church and its volunteers provide assistance in many forms to local residents.
 Several churches and dozens of volunteers participate in offering services in Pima County Arizona.

 Some of the programs include free food boxes; vouchers for groceries and food at pantries or grocery stores, limited assistance with rent and utilities, and even clothing and household items.
 In some cases the rent help is offered as a loan to the client.
+There may also be furniture for the low income family.
 Tucson Arizona.
 (520) 628-7837.

 Tucson PPEP Human Services Department is one of the leading agencies to call.
 The Pima County government affiliated office provides emergency financial assistance and cash grants to help with rent and utilities.
 Even if they do not have funds on their own, they can often offer referrals for other needed services, such as federal government low income housing programs, Section 8, and local charities.
 (520) 741-4397